Podia Review: Is It Worth Buying?

 The subsequent Shaker and Earthquaker plans are perfect for people who want to scale their online course business.

-Features such as affiliate marketing, white-labeled website, course certificates, and memberships are available in these plans.
+Features such as affiliate marketing, a white-labeled website, course certificates, and memberships are available in these plans.

 If you want to try out Podia without making a commitment, you should definitely try out their 14-day free trial.